-- A busy clinical practice, treating patients with a range of common and complex conditions, including traumatic injuries, arthritis, tendonitis, nerve compression, congenital conditions, vascular or circulation problems, and cancers of the hand.
-We also recently launched the first hand transplant program in the state of Michigan.
+- A busy clinical practice, treating patients with a range of common and complex conditions, including traumatic injuries, arthritis, tendonitis, nerve compression, congenital differences, vascular or circulation problems, tetraplegia, brachial plexus injury, and cancers of the hand.

 - A rotation schedule designed to immerse you in the full lifecycle of care, from the clinic to the OR to a patient’s postoperative rehabilitation.

 - Opportunities to train in our microsurgery facilities and to learn from experts in peripheral nerve surgery, an area of strength for our section.

 - Exposure to a range of clinical care settings, from adult and pediatric hospitals to outpatient clinics and ambulatory surgery centers, and a community hospital experience, all part of Michigan Medicine, the high-volume academic medical center at the University of Michigan.

 - Annual lectures from visiting experts as part of the Michigan Hand Surgery Visiting Professor program.
 Past visiting professors include Drs.
 James Chang, Richard Gelberman, Brent Graham, Michelle Carlson, and Michelle James.